-- Calculating VAR of a portfolio is a difficult task.
-One not only has to calculate the risk and return of each security, but also correlations among them.
+- Calculating the VAR of a portfolio is a difficult task.
+One not only has to calculate the risk and return of each security but also correlations among them.
 So, if a portfolio has a diversity of assets, the task to calculate VAR gets more difficult.

 - To calculate VAR, one needs to make a few assumptions.
 If these assumptions are not valid, then the VAR figure is inaccurate as well.

 It is the simplest way to calculate VAR.
 In this, one uses market data for the last 250 days.
 With the data, one calculates the percentage change for each risk factor on each day.
 Then current market values are used to calculate the percentage change and get 250 scenarios for future values.
 After that, the portfolio is valued with the help of full, non-linear pricing models for every scenario.
 Now, the third-worst is chosen to be 99% VAR.